goodbyekansas/nedryland/docs/src/deployment.md

 is similar to the shell one, but it is recreated outside of nix `preDeploy`: Script code to execute before the deploy phase and when opening the shell.
-A typical usecase is to aquire credentials and set up connection details.  `postDeploy`: Script code to execute after the deploy phase.
+A typical usecase is to aquire credentials and set up connection details.
+`postDeploy`: Script code to execute after the deploy phase.
 Used to cleaning up resources aquired during preDeploy.

 Furthermore it accepts these optional arguments.

+`inputs`: A list of derivations that will be added to path for the deployment script.
+These are typically dependencies you only need to do the deployment of the artifact that aren't necessarily dependencies of the artifact itself.
-`shellInputs`: A list of derivations that will be added to path for the shell.  `deployShell`: Is true by default, set it to false if you do not want to have a deploy shell generated in your output.
+`shellInputs`: A list of derivations that will be added to path for the shell.
+`deployShell`: Is true by default, set it to false if you do not want to have a deploy shell generated in your output.